What's your lead nurturing health score?

 Science-led companies often operate in industries with extensive sales cycles, sometimes stretching years.
 Without clear markers and data-capture hygiene, it’s easy for engagement efforts to vanish into the void.
 Marketers find themselves wondering: are prospects disengaged, or are they still evaluating?
 Salespeople grapple with uncertainty, questioning whether to persist with follow-ups or to shift focus elsewhere.
 Notably, 43% of B2B sales leaders reported an increase in sales cycle length over the past 12 months, impacting both sales strategies and marketing processes.
 [1] There may be various reasons for this.
 Perhaps it’s because your solution is so complex to adopt that your buyers will need a lot of time and several internal discussions to decide if they are willing to invest into the initially painful learning curve.
 It could be that not all of the prospects you’re engaging with have the necessary technical knowledge to judge your solution as ‘best in class’.
 It could be that your solution is very similar to a competitor’s and so it will come down to your potential buyers having to compare and contrast the solutions on a very granular level before making a final decision.

 The long decision-making path often leads to misaligned efforts by sales and marketing teams, wasted resources, and missed revenue opportunities.
-Understanding that the average B2B sales cycle is anything upwards of 6 months underscores the importance of strategic alignment between sales and marketing to navigate these prolonged timelines effectively.
-More than that, there is a need for a varied content stack to service months and years worth of touchpoints with anywhere between 6 and 10 different decision makers for one sale, all of whom might well have different priorities.
+Understanding that the average B2B sales cycles are commonly cited as lasting anything upwards of 9 months underscores the importance of strategic alignment between sales and marketing to navigate these prolonged timelines effectively.
+More than that, there is a need for a varied content stack to service months and years’ worth of touchpoints with anywhere between 10 or more different decision-makers for one sale [2], all of whom might well have different priorities.

 Data fragmentation is a classic villain.
 When your CRM doesn’t talk to your email marketing platform, and neither communicates with your analytics platform, nor your ecommerce platform or your CMS, tracking engagement starts to feel like a mission impossible.
 Tech stack messiness like this hampers the flow of information and insights across an organization, making it difficult to put together and execute coordinated data-driven marketing strategies.